 In general, you should avoid clicking links in emails if at all possible.
 You can inspect the link, but sometimes even legitimate links look a little scary or are hard to make sense of.
 A better plan is to go directly to the website and look for the information you need.

 If you have a password manager, you should have noticed that it did not autofill or have any suggestions for you on this page.
-If your password manager does not suggest login credentials on a web page where it normally does, this is a big red flag - it's very likely that you're not on the legitimate web page.
+If your password manager does not suggest login credentials on a web page where it normally does, this is a big red flag - this is a huge red flag that you're not on a legitimate webpage.

 If you don't have a password manager, this is one of many reasons that they are a good idea!